Architecture ๐Ÿฆž Open Source

 Stage 7 ยท Publish

-Preprint with 5 publication-quality figures, transparent correction notes, and all required statements.
+Preprint with 5 publication-quality figures, transparent correction notes, all Lab round findings acknowledged, and all required statements.
 All code open source on GitHub.
 Experiment pages with interactive results on this website.
 Submitted to medRxiv February 2026.

 ยง9.
 What This Isn't